eiz/SynchronousAudioRouter/README.md

 Note that the endpoints created by SAR are only active while your DAW is running and has started ASIO.
 They are automatically disconnected when the ASIO driver is closed.

+## Windows 7 Installation Note

+Make sure you have Windows update [KB3033929](https://technet.microsoft.com/en-us/library/security/3033929.aspx) installed prior to installing SAR, otherwise you will receive an error about an unsigned driver.